[Ticker] EU sanctions on Belarus let most potash exports go on

 By EUobserver

-Recent EU sanctions on Belarusian exports of potash, a fertiliser component, will affect only about 15 percent of sales, Belarusian opposition has noted, while urging the EU to close loopholes designed to help European farmers absorb the shock.
-"Only full comprehensive sanctions will cause Lukashenko to change behaviour.
+Recent EU sanctions on Belarusian exports of potash, a fertiliser component, will affect only about 15 percent of sales, the Belarusian opposition has noted, while urging the EU to close loopholes designed to help European farmers absorb the shock.
+"Only full comprehensive sanctions will cause [Belarus president Aleksander] Lukashenko to change behaviour.
 Semi-sanctions or half-measures only will harm," Franak Viačorka, an aide to opposition-leader Svetlana Tikhanovskaya told The Guardian newspaper.